20 Hearing your future

 - What’s your name and where do you come from?
 (C. Black 1985)

-- Why did you choose to study computer science?
+- Do you remember the first time?
+What was your first computer?
+Why did you choose to study computer science?

 - Which organisation were you employed by, why and how did you choose them